dergigi/dergigi.github.io/21-lessons.md

 -   Thanks to [Peter McCormack] for his [honest tweets] and the [What Bitcoin Did] podcast, which keeps providing great insights from many areas of the space.
--   Thanks to Jannik for providing feedback to early drafts of this article.
+-   Thanks to [Jannik] for providing feedback to early drafts of all chapters.
 -   And finally, thanks to all the bitcoin maximalists, shitcoin minimalists, shills, bots, and shitposters which reside in the beautiful garden that is crypto twitter.